Skip to main content

 Based on our learnings from our users, here’s how we set up the workspace for our demo product, Snack Overflow.

-Note that workspaces and workspace sections are only available on the Team, Organization, and Enterprise plans.
+Note that workspaces and workspace sections are only available on the Advanced, Team, Organization, and Enterprise plans.
 But don't worry—these best practices for organizing your projects apply to all plans.

 For Snack Overflow, we first thought about how there are multiple user groups that use the app — not just snackers on the prowl for their midnight fix but also the stores making and selling snacks, as well as the delivery drivers.